-One of the decks I worked on recently is a very cool old JVC QL-F4 direct-drive, fully automatic turntable.
+I recently worked on a very cool and lovely old JVC QL-F4 direct-drive, fully automatic turntable.
 Let’s take a look inside.

-The JVC QL-F4 is a mid-range deck from the once great JVC.
-Even in the late 70’s and early 80’s, JVC were not really known for their hifi separates.
+The JVC QL-F4 is a mid-range deck from the once-great JVC.
+Even in the late ’70s and early ’80s, JVC was not known for its hi-fi separates.
 This is a shame because this series of JVC turntables had great specs.
-This deck is quite unique in that the platter is unusually styled, the strobe illuminator is LED-based, the motor is sealed for life and the deck allows repeat plays of sides.
+This deck is quite unusual in terms of the platter, styling and cool LED strobe illuminator.
+It also allows for repeat playing of records, great for parties!

-The deck came to me with a couple of issues.
-The bottom case was badly cracked.
-It appeared to have been dropped at some point in the past.
-Also, the platter would often not spin up on its own, requiring a little nudge to get her going!
-Naturally the owner wanted these elements repaired and for the deck to be serviced and brought back into correct factory alignment and spec.
-He also wanted me to replace a headshell and cartridge that he supplied.
+This JVC QL-F4 came with a couple of issues.
+The bottom case was badly cracked and had been dropped at some point.
+Also, the platter would often not spin up on its own, requiring a little nudge to get going!
+Naturally, the owner wanted these problems repaired and for the deck to be serviced and brought back into the correct working order and factory spec.
+He also wanted me to replace the headshell and cartridge.

-To begin, I cleaned the deck, to help me detect any other issues that might be obscured or even created by dirt, something I’ve seen often.
-I then removed the plastic base panel and repaired it with cyanoacrylate glue specially designed for plastics.
-This was a very successful repair.
+To begin, I cleaned the deck.
+This helps me detect any other issues that might be obscured or even created by dirt, something I’ve seen often.
+I then removed the plastic base and repaired it with a cyanoacrylate glue specially designed for plastics.

-Next job was to inspect the electronics.
-I figured that there might have been a power supply issue and it’s best to start with the cardinal rule of electronics repair: “thou shalt check voltages.”
+The next job was to inspect the electronics.
+I figured that there might have been a power supply issue and it’s best to start with the cardinal rule of electronics repair: “Thou shalt check voltages.”
 The main 22V rail was down slightly, so I adjusted this and retested the deck.
 She still wasn’t quite behaving herself.

 What I did find though was a voltage regulator or series-pass transistor (my apologies, I can’t recall now which it was) that had at least one dry joint and needed re-working.
 The images below show this before and after some time with the Hakko soldering station.

-So the last couple of steps in this full service involved lubricating various points on the arm-control mechanism, setting up the deck so as to allow adjustment of the Quartz lock circuit and carefully checking and re-checking these adjustments to ensure they are perfect and stable over a decent operating period.
-The service manual outlines the procedure quite clearly.
+So the last couple of steps in this full service involved lubricating various points on the arm-control mechanism, setting up those to allow adjustment of the Quartz lock circuit and carefully checking and re-checking these adjustments to ensure they are perfect and stable over a decent operating period.
+The service manual outlines the procedure clearly.

 After that the newly repaired bottom went back on, I installed the supplied Stanton cartridge in the supplied JVC headshell, installed that into the tonearm and then carefully aligned the cartridge and set tracking force.

 The deck now plays a record very well.
-It is fairly quiet, wow and flutter is very low which is excellent and all automatic arm functions work well, for now – note that the drive gear attached to the spindle is cracked and it is only a matter of time before the arm return ceases to work, but this is no big deal, the deck itself will continue to play records for many years to come!
+It is quiet, wow and flutter is very low and all automatic functions work well.
+Note that the drive gear attached to the spindle is cracked and it is only a matter of time before the arm return function fails.
+Even this is no big deal though, the deck itself will continue to play records for many years to come!